 There’s nothing more precious than having a baby.

 If your family is composed of heavyweight people, there’s a tendency that your children will be big kids as well.
 But not 100%, just most of it.
-The same principle goes to if your family comes with great genes, there’s a high possibility that your off springs are going to be tall as well.
-While you hold your baby in your womb, it’s normal to think and to feel the adrenaline coming when it comes to predicting your child’s facial feature.
+The same principle goes to if your family comes with great genes; there’s a high possibility that your offsprings are going to be tall as well.
+While you hold your baby in your womb, it’s normal to think and to feel the adrenaline coming when it comes to predicting your child’s facial features.
 We all love those cute dimples when we see someone grins.
 If you don’t have them and you’re asking, “I’ve been jealous of people having those attractive smiles, is it possible that my baby could have it?”

 Eye and Hair Color:

-since it can derive from both.
-Predicting the eye color can be so much fun, you can browse and check online apps in which you can input you and your husband’s eye color and see what eye color your baby will have.
+Since it can derive from both, predicting the eye color can be so much fun; you can browse and check online apps in which you can input you and your husband’s eye color and see what eye color your baby will have.
 It’s going to be fulfilling to take time trying to draw what your baby will look like.
-The same principle goes for the hair color; two dark-haired parents can have a blond haired child.
+The same principle goes for the hair color; two dark-haired parents can have a blond-haired child.
 It all depends on the genes and how they dominate.

 Height and Weight:

 The most common rule to predict the height of your child is to calculate the average height of the parents, add 2 inches for a boy and subtract 2 inches for a girl.
 Surprisingly, this method does work.
 And you can predict the potential of the height of your kid when he/she grows up.
-In regards, to the weight, we have mentioned in the early part of this article that there’s a huge tendency that if heavyweight runs in the family, there’s a huge possibility that your kids will be overweight little people as well.
-This may not be applicable, but in most cases it is.
+In regards to the weight, we have mentioned in the early part of this article that there’s a huge tendency that if heavyweight runs in the family, there’s a huge possibility that your kids will be overweight little people as well.
+This may not be applicable, but in most cases, it is.